hotdang-ca/card-deck-spring/README.md

 To get the short format, include url param `type=short`.

 `GET /deck/deal` - Deals a card.
 Output will be the card you were dealt.
 It will be removed from the internal instance (because it's now in the hands of a player, presumably).
+You can also specify a url param of `number=n` where `n` is the number of cards you want dealt.

 ## Testing

-Testing can be done in IntelliJ IDEA by running the "All Tests" task.
-I'm sure maven can do it, but ...
-I can't figure out how _yet_.
+TODO

 ## TODO

 * Include the Joker cards
 * Keep track of multiple decks (which can be namespaced in the url path)
 * Deal all the cards until the deck is depleted of cards
+* Tests

 ## License

-Copyright 2018 James Robert PErih
+Copyright 2018 James Robert Perih

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: